Tips for conducting online interviews and focus groups for qualitative research

 Lastly, just because video is an option, that doesn’t mean it must be on all the time.
 Give the participant the power to control if they want to share their webcam or not, and even to mute their microphone if they need to.

-The most popular platforms for online video conferencing are probably Zoom and Skype, although both of these have privacy issues that undermine their use for confidential research.
+The most popular platform for online video conferencing is probably Zoom, but it has privacy issues that undermine its use for confidential research.
 Zoom is not properly encrypted, and many people have been able to ‘ZoomBomb’ by intruding into private calls (if waiting rooms and passwords are not set).
-Skype also may use your calls for advertising or ‘manual reviews’ of data, so someone could be ‘listening in’.
-For these reasons, many universities and business have moved to professional services like BlueJeans which are supposed to be more secure, but are not free (or cheap).

-While any of these tools above allow group meetings for focus groups, there are also dedicated online platforms designed especially for facilitating focus group research, such as itracks or collabito.
+While any of these tools above allow group meetings for focus groups, there are also dedicated online platforms designed especially for facilitating focus group research, such as itracks or Quallie.
 However, these can be expensive, and mostly geared to market research needs.
-But if you are based at an academic institution, you may have access to an online teaching platform like Blackboard Collaborate or Adobe Connect.
-These can have a bit of learning curve, but most can be set up to allow ‘guest’ access and record sessions with large numbers of participants calling in, and if used by your organisation should have proper support and be designed to meet much better privacy standards.
+But if you are based at an academic institution, you may have access to an online teaching platform like Class for Web or Adobe Connect.
+These can have a bit of a learning curve, but most can be set up to allow ‘guest’ access and record sessions with large numbers of participants calling in, and if used by your organisation should have proper support and be designed to meet much better privacy standards.

 Finally, there is a free and open-source solution called Jitsi which doesn’t require anything to be installed (except on iOS or Android) and runs straight in the browser.
 It’s free, securely encrypted for 1-2-1 meetings, and you can set up a free meeting in a second without any registration at this link.
 It does have some foibles and the quality isn’t quite as good as Zoom, but the better privacy and totally free service more than make up for that.
 Just choose a good meeting name (as this becomes the link) and set a password for the meeting that you share with your participant.

-Quirkos now has our own secure Jitsi videoconferencing server, which is available to our trainers and customers and does not share data with us or any 3rd parties.
+At Quirkos we have our own secure Jitsi videoconferencing server, which is available to our trainers and customers and does not share data with us or any third parties.
 Contact us for more details!

-In the end, you should probably choose the most accessible option for your participant, and that might mean having a few different options.
+In the end, you should probably choose the most accessible option for your participant, and that might mean having a few different options for them to choose from.
 Remember that they might not have the luxury of a laptop or desktop with webcam and microphone, so provide options that let them use a smartphone.

 Most researchers will want to get transcripts of their data, and this would require at least an audio recording.
 However, you may also want to record the video, as this can provide more nuance to the data and a better understanding of how respondents are expressing something.
-Make sure that you really will use this though, as storing and analysing video data can require quite a lot of storage space and a reasonably powerful computer (and software like Transana).
-Recoding on smartphones quickly becomes problematic – even with the right app (and many are scams) storing and transferring recordings, as well as security of the files quickly become issues.
+Make sure that you really will use this though, as storing and analysing video data can require quite a lot of storage space and a reasonably powerful computer (and software designed for analysing video data like Transana).
+Recoding on smartphones quickly becomes problematic – even with the right app, storing and transferring recordings securely can quickly become an issue.

 To record sessions on Zoom, make sure you use Local Recording, so that the files are stored on your computer, and not on the Zoom cloud.
 Click Record (or the … More button) once the session has started and then ‘Record on this computer’.
 When the meeting ends, the recording will be saved (which might take a few minutes) and then the location of the saved file will be opened (usually in My Documents/Zoom).

-There are other tools you can use for recording on your computer, OBS is free open source software for Windows, Mac or Linux that lets you record your screen, and will record video sessions on your computer if you don’t want to rely on the recording system in your conference software.
-It’s a little fiddly to set up, (right click in sources, choose Add, then Display Capture, then you should be able to use the start recording button) however is very powerful, and gives you lots of control over what you record from the screen or from different sources of audio.
+There are other tools you can use for recording on your computer.
+OBS is free open source software for Windows, Mac or Linux that lets you record your screen, and will record video sessions on your computer if you don’t want to rely on the recording system in your conference software.
+It’s a little fiddly to set up (right click in Sources, choose Add, and then Display Capture – then you should be able to use the Start Recording button) however it is very powerful, and gives you lots of control over what you record from the screen or from different sources of audio.

 There are a lot of technical and practical challenges here, so make sure you test whatever system you want to use before trying it out on participants.
-Things might not work perfectly first time, but there is good help and advice from the research community and colleagues at this time.
+Things might not work perfectly first time, but now that people are more used to researching online, there is good help and advice from the research community and colleagues.

 You might also consider using different methods that work better without face-to-face contact, such as e-mail interviews or participant diaries.